thebaldgeek/thebaldgeek.github.io/README.md

 # The main ACARS website

 You can search and live view a lot of satcom ACARS feeds (and some HFDL / VHF VDL ones as well) on the site:-

 [tbg1.airframes.io](https://tbg1.airframes.io/)

 Please note that the website is a dumpster fire.
 Yes, tbg is aware that it does not work for you.
-tbg is also aware that the icons don't make sense for the page content.
+tbg is also aware that the menu icons don't make sense for the page content.
 No, tbg can't 'just give me the old site back'.
+Since March 22nd 2024 there is no 'old site' in existence.
-And yes, thebaldgeek is more aware than you can ever know that the site is not optimized for mobile or PC screen sizes.
+And yes, thebaldgeek is more painfully aware than you can ever know that the site is not optimized for _your_ mobile or PC screen sizes.
+avgeeks around the world have said its the only ACARS website like it on the planet.
+Embrace its quirks, or move on.

 ## About this website
 This GitHub website is just a brain dump and rough help notes to assist others in getting the hardware and software together to receive and decode ACARS messages from the main modes/frequencies.
-Its not perfect, its not finished, its not polished, it never will be..... in time, these pages will fade as more help docs are written over at [docs.airframes.io](https://docs.airframes.io/)
+Its not perfect, its not up to date, its not finished, its not polished, it never will be..... in time, these pages will fade as more helpful docs are written over at [docs.airframes.io](https://docs.airframes.io/)

 # About ACARS
 Please take the time to [read this overview of ACARS](https://www.pentestpartners.com/security-blog/introduction-to-acars/).
 Its one of the best introductions of ACARS from signal to data I have ever come across.